exopacket/aloft/README.md

 # aloft

 A programming language specifically for full stack development with simple syntax which will be built using PHP and bondedUI (my PHP+Vue.js framework).
+There will also be an adapted version of aloft for a new Linux OOP-based scripting language.
+Completely different ideas, but hopefully a very powerful language.

 ![icon](https://github.com/exopacket/aloft/blob/main/aloft_icon_sm.png)